Wuifi/kostal2mqtt/README.md

 ## Problems to be solved:
 - Docker container environment ==>
 -  how to make sure that the latest lib is used?
-- container stops with "exit code 1" after almost any issue ==> the solution shall be robust against any external connectivity problems such as a restart of another instance of loss of communication
 - runtime monitoring shall provide (detailed) information on the issue causing the container to break.

 ## use cases for data consumption